 Module code: MANM444

 The module is an advanced, research-led module on sustainability and social innovation.
 It offers research-led insights into current issues and anticipated trends in sustainability, social innovation, and the changing role of business in society.

 The module will consider the current theory and critically examine the corporate practice of managing for sustainability, including aspects of corporate governance, corporate social responsibility, innovation and strategic, operational and supply chain solutions for improving sustainability on an international scale.
 We will examine the social, environmental, economic and business case for sustainability in the global context and reflect on the possible trajectories for the advancement of the sustainability agenda.

-We will study the emergent trends in organising for the fulfilment of social needs that are insufficiently (or not at all) addressed by either the private or public sector and examine the case for the social enterprise.
-We will examine the practice of social entrepreneurship and innovation and reflect on the transfer-ability of the model to more traditional organisations.
+We will study the emergent trends in organizing for the fulfilment of social needs that are insufficiently (or not at all) addressed by either the private or public sector and examine the case for the social enterprise.
+We will examine the practice of social entrepreneurship and innovation and reflect on the transferability of the model to more traditional organizations.
 We will examine how value is created through social innovation and enterprise and look at the associated challenges and opportunities for the future.